Modified Massive Arratia flow and Wasserstein diffusion: Introduction and statement of main results

-We conclude the introduction by an outline of the organization of the paper.
-In section~\ref{section_constr} we give a streamlined review of the construction of the modified Arratia flow from~\cite{Konarovskyi:2014:arx}.
+{\it The organization of the paper is as follows.} In section~\ref{section_constr} we give a streamlined review of the construction of the modified massive Arratia flow from~\cite{Konarovskyi:2014:arx}\footnote{Here we construct the process directly on $[0,T]$ as a limit of particle systems, whereas in~\cite{Konarovskyi:2014:arx} the construction also included an $\eps\to 0$ limit for a sequence of processes on $[\eps,T]$.}.
 In section~\ref{section_SA} we introduce some elements of a stochastic calculus relative to $y$ to the extent needed in the sequel.
-The final sections~\ref{section_LDP} is devoted to the proof of the large deviations principle Theorem~\ref{theorem_LDP}.
+The final section~\ref{section_LDP} is devoted to the proof of the large deviations principle Theorem~\ref{theorem_LDP}.